top of page

 Celebration Barn, Paris, Maine

-Wheels are in motion for our sixth annual 2030 Vision Climate Convergence!
+Join us for our sixth annual 2030 Vision Climate Convergence!
 With the theme of "Resist, Regenerate, Renew," we'll be holding space for those new to the movement as well as seasoned Convergence attendees.

 We're excited to take over the Celebration Barn Theater in Paris for this year's Climate Convergence.
 The theater will offer us beautiful indoor and outdoor options for whatever May's weather will hold, plus give us the pleasure of attending a special climate-related theater performance on Friday evening.